getbem/getbem.github.io/pages/building/building.md

 var gulp = require('gulp');
 ```

 As you can see, we will write our build configuration in JavaScript. gulp has nice API, that allows you to get files quick and easy.

+## Building CSS

-For our needs we will get all CSS files and concatenate them with [gulp-concat][gulp-concat] plugin (there are more than [600 plugins][gulp-plugins] for now):
+Since BEM is methodology of non-dependent blocks without CSS cascading problems we can take CSS files and concatenate them with [gulp-concat][gulp-concat] plugin (there are more than [600 plugins][gulp-plugins] for now):

 ```js
 var gulp = require('gulp');